News

 Filter By:

-Michigan Courts Do a 180 — In a Good Way — on Disclosure
+Michigan Courts Do a 180 — in a Good Way — on Disclosure

 No longer would judicial officers’ disclosures be limited to a single page comprising scant information — namely just outside income, campaign contributions and gifts over $375.